Nerita polita: Description

 Nerita polita has a distinctively smooth and polished shell that is up to 4 cm in size.
-It has a smooth columella with 2-4 weak teeth on the edge.
-The color is variable: mottled grey, red or cream, sometimes with axial bands.
+It has a smooth columella with 2–4 weak teeth on the edge.
+The shellʻs color is variable: mottled grey, red or cream, sometimes with thin or thick axial bands or a chevron pattern with white and gray spirals.
 The operculum is smooth, and is cream to black in color.
+The inside of the shell is mostly white, with a tint of yellow, and no teeth.

+Nerita polita is exposed to fresh sewage and heavy metals due to the industrialization and urbanization.

-Distribution
+Distribution and habitat

-The distribution of Nerita polita is summarized as Indo-Pacific (Richmond, 1997); and as tropical Indo-Pacific in Kalk (1958).
+Nerita polita is found in the tropical Indo-Pacific.
+It is mostly found in the intertidal, burring into the sand at the base of basalt formations and limestone near the shore.
+It can also be found on fine sandy shores and the littoral fringe of rocky shores.
+They tend to come out when the tide is low to reproduce and feed.
+When the tide begins to rise they head towards their resting spots.